 This service is available to students, staff/faculty, and parents who want information or connection to resources.
 A consultation could also occur with a student who wants advice on a particular situation, but does not need ongoing sessions.
 Consultations may also occur as a follow-up to former clients.

-The Don't Cancel that Class program is available for faculty to request Counseling, Health & Wellness to provide information to students.
+The Don't Cancel that Class program is available for faculty to request the Counseling Center to provide information to students.
 Faculty can request this service through Jagsync.

 University of Houston-Victoria (UHV) has partnered with the University of Texas Health Science Center (UTHealth) to provide counseling services for UHV students attending classes in the Greater Houston area.
 The services are confidential and free to currently enrolled UHV students.